osvaldoabel/orm/README.md

 # php-orm

-A Simple PHP ORM using Data Mapper Pattern
+A Simple PHP ORM using Active Record Pattern